Christopher-Bradshaw/learning/README.md

 Learning and doing are tightly connected - as a side effect of doing things I learn things!
 However, just doing is not the best way to learn - if the only goal is to get stuff done I find that I learn just enough to do what I need to do and convince myself that I haven't made any hideous mistakes.
 However, there are probably still huge gaps in what I learned and I likely won't retain it too well.
-In some cases this doesn't matter as <thing I did> might never come up again.
+In some cases this doesn't matter as `thing` might never come up again.
-However, in many cases <thing> is going to come up again and again and so spending some time now getting a better understanding of how it works will pay back well in the long term.
+However, in many cases `thing` is going to come up again and again and so spending some time now getting a better understanding of how it works will pay back well in the long term.

 This is a place to:
 1) Take notes/do toy problems while trying to learn about something.
 Why - to understand it better now.